The small team working full-time for the Wellbeing Economy Alliance is not a secretariat – it’s an Amplification team.

 Policy and Knowledge lead

 Katherine lives in Glasgow (her love of Scotland brought her from Australia over 13 years ago).
 She has over eight years experience as a policy wonk and researcher with Oxfam GB.
 Holding a PhD in Political Science, Katherine is Senior Visiting Researcher University of Strathclyde and Honorary Professor University of the West of Scotland.
-Her next book “The Economics of Arrival” lands 15 January.
+Her latest book “The Economics of Arrival” was published in January 2019.

 “The world is a fine place and worth the fighting for”